moramadan98/phoneBook/README.md

 In this option we display the contact you search for by typing the whole name.
 After that the program will display the contact and its numbers (it can be more than one number!).
-If contact not found it will show not Found error.
+(Notice that: maximum name length is 50, If you enter non existing name: Not found error will appear and if you enter nothing: Invalid input error will appear)

 ![Search in contacts](https://i.ibb.co/cXPBh2M/image.png)